-This checklist must be attached to the front of each Assessment TaskHead Teacher prior to the task notification and the task distributed toHSCPreliminary HSCV student d to the Assessment notification is attached Task entered on SENTRAL by HT Teacher: Course: Task Title: Date submitted to Head Teacher: / Date of Task: - ☐ In class task OR ☐ Due date task OR 🗌 Form al Exan nination Section below to be completed by the Teacher (CT), Head Teacher (H Principal (DP) T) and D eputy СТ HT DP Task aligns with the same task in the assessment book as distributed to students.
-Task aligns with the outcomes being assessed Outcomes being assessed align with those in the assessment book as distributed to students Weighting given to task is in accordance with those in the assessment book as distributed to students The date of the task allows for a minimum of two weeks' notice to students and does not fall within an 'assessment free 'period Marking guidelines/criteria provide clear descriptions of the quality of response required to receive each mark Additional requirements/adjustments for students with special needs
+This checklist must be attached to the front of each Assessment Task and submitted to the Head Teacher prior to the task notification and the task distributed to students.

+Lianguity Laboration is attached □Entered in Sentral (Please see SAM) □Admin diary Teacher: Course: Task Title: Date submitted to Head Teacher: Date of Task: ☐ In class task OR ☐ Due date task OR ☐ Forma I Examinat tion Section below to be completed by the Teacher (CT), H lead Teacher (HT) ar nd Deputy Principal (DP) СТ HT DP Task aligns with the same task in the assessment book as students. s distributed to Task aligns with the outcomes being assessed Outcomes being assessed align with those in the assessment distributed to students nent book as Weighting given to task is in accordance with those in the as distributed to students assessment book The date of the task allows for a minimum of two weeks' rand does not fall within an 'assessment free 'period notice to students Marking guidelines/criteria provide clear descriptions of th response required to receive each mark e quality of Additional requirements/adjustments for students with spe ecial needs Head Teacher: Date: • Deputy Principal: Date: nted or distributed u er and Printing Request (please tick appropriate boxes) Type & Print □ Print Only □ Cover Sheet Ye es □ No □ Mult ple Choice Answer S heet □ No. of copies required (including spares): No. of students sitting the exam: Stationery requirements: A4 □ A3 □ Other □ Sing le sided □ Double s ided □ Special requirements for examination: Stationery requirements (Year 11/12 only):